nextmv-io/community-apps/java-hexaly-knapsack/README.md

     1. **Platform**: Don't forget to also define the license file as a [secret][secret] in your Nextmv Application as well.
 This can be easily done via [console].
+        - Define a file secret with the name `license.dat` and the content of your license file.
+        - Define a env variable secret with the name `LD_LIBRARY_PATH` and the value `./lib` to point Hexaly to the bundled `*.so` libraries.
 1. Since there is no Hexaly Maven package, we need to setup a local one.
 For this, copy the following files into the project:
     - `hexaly.jar` -> `./lib/`